-Seattle to protect Showbox music hall from redevelopment for at least 6 more months
+Seattle to protect Showbox from redevelopment for at least 6 more months

 The Pike Place Market Historical Commission approves new buildings, changes to buildings and changes in building uses within the historic district.

 The battle over the Showbox is meanwhile being waged in other ways.
-Seattle’s landmarks preservation board approved a nomination last week for it to become a landmark and a lawsuit brought against the city by the venue’s owner remains unresolved, with a hearing scheduled later this month.
+Seattle’s landmarks preservation board approved a nomination last week for it to become a landmark and a lawsuit brought against the city by the site’s owner remains unresolved, with a hearing scheduled later this month.

 Now that the nomination has been approved, the board could vote to designate the Showbox a landmark and require the preservation of certain physical elements.
 Designation wouldn’t necessarily stop redevelopment nor guarantee the space would continue to be used for live music.